 For reliable determination, mature fruits and plants with well-developed inflorescences are essential.
 Immature and depauperate collections may be impossible to name.
-An additional species, C. hookeri, is known from Ontario and could occur in Michigan.
+Before it was known that there were several entities in Corispermum in the Great Lakes region, mature fruits were not considered essential for collections and some very immature specimens are mapped here based on tentative determinations.
 See Mosyakin (1995) for more information.

-2. Inflorescences linear, rather loosely flowered; larger fruits 2.4–3.1 mm long (excluding apiculus).
+3. Inflorescences elongate-linear, rather loosely flowered; larger fruits 1.9–2.6 mm wide.

-2. Inflorescences narrowly clavate to ovate in outline, densely flowered except at the very base; larger fruits 3.2–4.2 mm long (excluding apiculus).
+3. Inflorescences narrowly clavate to ovate in outline, densely flowered except at the very base; larger fruits 2.3–3.3 mm wide.

 All species found in Corispermum